 Description: Exploration of children's development from conception through adolescence, assuming a transactional approach to understanding development focusing on family relationships, brain development, and social-emotional development.
 Risk and protective factors are analyzed with respect to the interplay of attachment, brain development, and social-emotional development.
 Developmental periods include prenatal, infancy, toddlerhood, preschool years, middle childhood, and adolescence, with an examination of biological influences, cognition, behavioral characteristics, social interaction, and cultural resources typified at each developmental period.
+This course requires 5 face-to-face observation hours in early childhood and elementary settings.
 This course is cross-listed with PSY 234.